Degeneration of Kaehler structures and half-form quantization of toric varieties: Half-form corrected quantization in the singular real toric polarization

 \end{lemma}

 \begin{proof} To compute the asymptotics we can restrict the integral to the open orbit, where we have

-where in the last line we used the fact that ${y}_{s}=\partial g_{s}/\partial{x=}\partial g_{0}/\partial{x}+s\partial\psi/\partial{x}$.
+where in the last line we used the fact that ${y}_{s}=\partial g_{s} /\partial{x=}\partial g_{0}/\partial{x}+s\partial\psi/\partial{x}$.
 Note that $G_{s}=G_{0}+s\operatorname{Hess}\,\psi$ implies

 We would like to apply Laplace's approximation to the integral (\ref{eqn:normint}).
 By Lemma \ref{lemma:fm}, the first exponential has the correct behavior.
 The only remaining subtlety is to show that the remainder of the integrand is continuous on $P_X$, which is not immediate since $g_{s}$ is singular along $\partial P_X$.
-Using the explicit expression (\ref{eqn:gP}) and the regularity conditions (\ref{eqn:greg}), however, it is easy to check that $e^{-2(({x}-m)\cdot{y}_{0}-g_{0})}(\det G_{s})^{1/2}$ behaves like
+Using the explicit expression (\ref{eqn:gP}) and the regularity conditions (\ref{eqn:greg}), we conclude that $e^{-2(({x}-m)\cdot{y}_{0}-g_{0})}(\det G_{s})^{1/2}$ behaves like

 times a smooth function on $P_X$.
 Therefore, it is continuous and goes to zero at the boundary of $P_X$ precisely when $m$ belongs to the corrected polytope $P_{L}\subset P_{X}$.
 From another point of view, the integrand in (\ref{eqn:normint}) is the pointwise norm of the $\mathbb{T}^{n}$-invariant holomorphic section $\sigma_{s}^{m}$, which is necessarily continuous on $P_X$.
 Then, Laplace's approximation (Lemma \ref{lemma:Laplace}) yields